hwdsl2/setup-ipsec-vpn/README.md

 ```

 If unable to download via `wget`, you may open the VPN scripts above and click the `Raw` button on the right.
 Press `Ctrl+A` to select all, `Ctrl-C` to copy, then paste into your favorite editor.

+## Next Steps

+Get your computer to use the VPN.
+Search the web for instructions, e.g. https://www.google.com/#q=setup+ipsec+l2tp+client

+Enjoy your very own VPN! :sparkles::tada::rocket::sparkles:

 ## Important Notes